awsdocs/amazon-rds-user-guide/doc_source/Concepts.MultiAZSingleStandby.md

 **Important**
 Using a snapshot to create the standby instance avoids downtime when you convert from Single\-AZ to Multi\-AZ, but you can experience a performance impact during and after converting to Multi\-AZ\.
 This impact can be significant for workloads that are sensitive to write latency\.
 While this capability lets large volumes be restored from snapshots quickly, it can cause a significant increase in the latency of I/O operations because of the synchronous replication\.
 This latency can impact your database performance\.
 We highly recommend as a best practice not to perform Multi\-AZ conversion on a production DB instance\.
 To avoid the performance impact on the DB instance currently serving the sensitive workload, create a read replica and enable backups on the read replica\.
 Convert the read replica to Multi\-AZ, and run queries that load the data into the read replica's volumes \(on both AZs\)\.
 Then promote the read replica to be the primary DB instance\.
-For more information, see [Working with read replicas](USER_ReadRepl.md)\.
+For more information, see [Working with DB instance read replicas](USER_ReadRepl.md)\.

 There are two ways to modify a DB instance to be a Multi\-AZ DB instance deployment: